top of page

 Landing Gear Oleo Streamlined Struts

-A number of Bearhawk aircraft that were fitted with a streamlined Oleo Landing Gear strut have experienced gear collapses, usually associated with significant side loading (ground loop).
+A number of Bearhawk aircraft that were fitted with the original streamlined Oleo Landing Gear strut have experienced gear collapses, usually associated with significant side loading (ground loop).
 The design was changed from the streamlined tubing, to a round tubing, to mitigate the issue.

 Definitions: